 Authors: We thank the Reviewer for the most pertinent of questions.
 The Reviewer is correct that clonal hematopoiesis (CH) has been described, and that non-synonymous mutations have been identified in circulating cell-free DNA (cfDNA) of >75% of cancer patients.
 Our study, however, provides several novel aspects to the characterization of CH in healthy individuals and cancer patients, given the unprecedented approaches employed in this study, namely the depth of sequencing attained in the cfDNA and white blood cell (WBC) samples analyzed coupled with the use of unique molecular identifiers (UMIs), the large ‘genomic footprint’ assessed and the bespoke hierarchical Bayesian model to reduce errors in sequencing data.
 This novel approach allowed us to go above and beyond the observations made in Liu et al. (PMID: 30475948).
 Here, we demonstrate that:

-Although CH correlates with age, it can be detected in a substantial proportion of young patients and is almost uniformly found in patients with advanced cancers, an aspect not investigated in Liu et al. given that in that study, the focus was only on healthy individuals.
+Although CH correlates with age, it can be detected in the cfDNA of a substantial proportion of young patients and is almost always found in patients with advanced cancers, an aspect not investigated in Liu et al. given that in that study, the focus was only on healthy individuals.

 In addition, the average depth of WBC sequencing achieved in Liu et al. (i.e. ~406X) does not allow for a fair comparison with our study, where both cfDNA and WBC samples were sequenced with the same approach at comparable depths (i.e. deduplicated uncollapsed target sequencing depth >60,000X).

-Our results demonstrate objectively and based on direct evidence, the importance of matched WBC sequencing as >50% of the mutations identified in cfDNA of cancer patients originate from CH.
+Our results demonstrate objectively and based on direct evidence, the importance of matched WBC sequencing as overall, >50% of the mutations identified in cfDNA of cancer patients originate from CH.

-We provide direct evidence to demonstrate that cfDNA sequencing without taking into account the results of WBC sequencing can be misleading; this is perhaps best exemplified by mutations affecting ‘cancer genes’ (e.g. TP53) which can be present in tumor-derived cfDNA and also be part of CH.
+We provide direct evidence to demonstrate that cfDNA sequencing without taking into account the results of WBC sequencing can be misleading; this is perhaps best exemplified by mutations affecting `cancer genes` (e.g. TP53) which can be present in tumor-derived cfDNA and also be part of CH.